TheLazyFerret/turing-machine-simulator/README.md

 Options:
-  -t, --turing-path <TURING_PATH>  Path where the Turing machine configuration is located -s, --shell...
+  -t, --turing-path <TURING_PATH>  Path where the Turing machine configuration is located -d, --dump <DUMP>                File where the state of the tapes will be dumped -s, --shell...
 Treat failures as errors -h, --help                       Print help
   -V, --version                    Print version